A country retreat

-It was there that architect Edgar M. Newman, who had worked for a number of a years for the well-known Chicago architecture firm Adler & Sullivan, built what we now called the Lang House.
+It was there that architect Edgar M. Newman, who had worked for a number of years for the well-known Chicago architecture firm Adler & Sullivan, built what we now call Lang House.
 Another Adler & Sullivan alum, Frank Lloyd Wright, had built his Emil Bach House next door just four years earlier, and Wright’s Prairie School style no doubt influenced many of the touches seen throughout the Foursquare mansion, including its exquisite stained-glass windows.

 At the time the Lang family lived there, Lake Michigan was visible from the house before the surrounding area was built up.
 During World War II, Mundelein College used the mansion as a dormitory before the all-female Roman Catholic college merged with Loyola University Chicago.
 The basement also housed the budding operations of a local radio station.